davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 ## Change Management and Compliance

-> Challenge: TSOs make change management and review very difficult.
+TSOs make change management and review very difficult.
 It's hard to practice TSO development within a compliance framework.

 Compliance processes often focus heavily on version control.
 Git, combined with your system of record for tracking work, forms an audit log.
 It tells the story of how your product got to where it was: who made what change, why they made it, and who signed off to approve the change.
 TSOs make it difficult or impossible to answer those three questions.